haesleinhuepf/extend-macro-autocompletion/readme.md

-# ImageJ macro extensions and extending auto completion in Fijis script editor
+# Extending macro auto completion in Fijis script editor
-Since we introduced auto-completion in Fijis script editor, some developers asked me how they can make their tools discoverable by auto-completion users.
+Since we introduced auto-completion in Fijis script editor, some developers asked me how they can make their tools discoverable by auto-completion.
+That's a good question as the auto-completion also allows pointing users to online resources or publications to cite.
-This article explains how to achieve this.
+This tutorial explains how to achieve this.
 I'm providing a [fully functional example](https://github.com/haesleinhuepf/extend-macro-autocompletion) as this might be a better starting point for developers.

 ![Image](images/custom_autocomplete_screenshot.png)